International Amateur Football Federation: Hawaii

 Shortly after the official announcement of the tournament, Mackay Yanagisawa, secretary of the Hawaii Football League, tentatively accepted the invitation pending a decision by team officials.
 Tommy Miles, the inaugural IAFF commissioner for Hawaii, vacated the position in mid-1948 due to other commitments.
 He was replaced by Albert Horner, general manager of Hawaiian Canneries, Ltd. in Kapaʻa and former president of the Kauai Athletic Union, who took on the task of prepping for the international series.
 In early October, it was announced that the champions of the Hawaii Senior Football League (HSFL) would represent Hawaii in the tournament, while a national selection board had final jurisdiction over the squad.
 The Leilehua alumni captured the HSFL title in November, ostensibly earning the right to represent the islands in Los Angeles.
-After initially guaranteeing transportation and hotel expenses for the Hawaiian contingent, Mann reportedly offered a them a percentage of the gate if they paid for their own transportation.
+After initially guaranteeing transportation and hotel expenses for the Hawaiian contingent, Mann reportedly offered them a percentage of the gate if they paid for their own transportation.
 Henry Lee, secretary of the HSFL, assured that Hawaii would not send a team unless both transportation and hotel expenses were provided for.

 On December 13, a 22-man roster for the Hawaii All-Stars was announced.
 21 of the 22 players chosen were members of the Leilehua Vandals, including player-coaches Spencer Kamakana and Young Suk Ko, with the only exception being Charles Kalani of the Moiliili Cardinals.
 However, one of the players, William Badayos, was not sufficiently recovered from an injury and was replaced by Farrington High School standout quarterback Ken Kahoonei.
 A 25-man contingent (22 players and three team officials) flew to California on December 15, (Note: Dave Lewis of the Long Beach Independent reported on December 13, 1948, that only 11 of the Hawaiian All-Stars were from the Leilehua team.) arriving at Los Angeles Municipal Airport the following day on two separate Pan American flights.